Code-Institute-Submissions/NickStevens722-MileStoneProject1/README.md

 ## UX

 The puspose behind the design for the website is for people to be able to find the information they are looking for intuitively.
-Every page follows the same base format of a background image with the critical information above it, with furthter information below.
+There would be two different types of users, members looking for either the results or the details of the next event.
+Or prospective members looking for information about the society or a way to contact the society.

+To make this easier the navigation links are well labeled and tell the user exactly what the pages contain.

+## Features To Add

+The main feature that I would have liked to add would have been google maps integration on the diary page next to the travel information.

 ## Live Demo